adamwiechman/adamwiechman.github.io/_pages/projects.md

 - ***Method(s):*** Topic Modeling, Text Mining, Media Analysis

 > ***Questions(s):***
-> What are the attributes of policy narratives used to justify rate increases for public infrastructure investment in the US?
+> What are the common attributes of policy narratives used to support and oppose rate increases for public infrastructure investment in the US?
 > What attributes are more successful in generating political support for the rate increases?

 <details>